See how AI-ready your website really is.

 Help teams move faster with a practical template that fits docs sites, blogs, SaaS products, and marketing sites.

-Why this approach works for MVP
+Why this approach works for real teams

 Low-friction first scan